Fair Warning Excerpt

 I headed that way and the detectives followed.
 The whole way to my apartment door I was trying to think in terms of my work.
 What had I done that would draw the attention of the LAPD?
-While the reporters at FairWarning have a lot of freedom to pursue stories there is a general division of labor and criminal scams and schemes were part of my turf along with internet related reporting.
+While the reporters at FairWarning had a lot of freedom to pursue stories, there was a general division of labor, and criminal scams and schemes were part of my turf along with internet-related reporting.

-I began to wonder if my Arthur Hathaway story had run across a criminal investigation of the swindler and this would be a request from Mattson and Sakai to hold the story back.
-But as soon as I thought of that possibility I dismissed it.
-If that were the case they would have come to my office, not my home.
-And it probably would have started with a phone call, not an in person show up.
+I began to wonder if my Arthur Hathaway story had run across a criminal investigation of the swindler and whether Mattson and Sakai were about to ask me to hold the story back.
+But as soon as I thought of that possibility, I dismissed it.
+If that were the case, they would have come to my office, not my home.
+And it probably would have started with a phone call, not an in-person show-up.

 “What unit are you from?”
-I asked as we crossed the courtyard toward unit 7 on the other side of the pool.
+I asked as we crossed the courtyard toward apartment 7 on the other side of the pool.

-“We work downtown,” Mattson said, being coy while his partner was being silent.
+“We work downtown,” Mattson said, being coy, while his partner stayed silent.